andresoSw/gabil-ga/README.md

 # gabil-ga
-Implementation of Generic Algorithm (GABIL) for classification
+Implementation of Generit Algorithm (GABIL) for classification